langchain-ai/langgraph/docs/docs/cloud/deployment/studio.md

 Starting from the <a href="https://smith.langchain.com/" target="_blank">LangSmith UI</a>...

 1. Find the hostname of the local LangGraph API instance.
 For example, `http://localhost:9123`.
-1. Navigate to the URL `/studio/thread/` and set the `baseUrl` query parmeter to the hostname.
+1. Navigate to the URL `/studio/thread/` and set the `baseUrl` query parameter to the hostname.
 For example, `https://smith.langchain.com/studio/thread?baseUrl=http://localhost:9123`.
 1. [Invoke an assistant](#invoke-assistant) or [view an existing thread](#view-thread).

 ## Invoke Assistant